srid/emanote/docs/guide/layer.md

 emanote -L ./docs1:./docs2 run
 ```

-Internally, Emante merges both `docs1` and `docs2` folders and treats them as a single directory.
+Internally, Emanote merges both `docs1` and `docs2` folders and treats them as a single directory.
 Thus, both `docs1` and `docs2` can contain the same file, and the one in `docs1` will take precedence.

 ## "Default" layer